apache/flink/docs/setup/config.md

 - `yarn.heartbeat-delay` (Default: 5 seconds).
 Time between heartbeats with the ResourceManager.

 - `yarn.properties-file.location` (Default: temp directory).
-When a Flink job is submitted to YARN, the JobManager's host and the number of available processing slots is written into a properties file, so that the Flink clientis able to pick those details up.
+When a Flink job is submitted to YARN, the JobManager's host and the number of available processing slots is written into a properties file, so that the Flink client is able to pick those details up.
 This configuration parameter allows changing the default location of that file (for example for environments sharing a Flink installation between users)

 - `yarn.application-master.env.`*ENV_VAR1=value* Configuration values prefixed with `yarn.application-master.env.` will be passed as environment variables to the ApplicationMaster/JobManager process.
 For example for passing `LD_LIBRARY_PATH` as an env variable to the ApplicationMaster, set: